-Barriers a and Facilitators Policy Considerations Financial Considerations Themes and Keywords liberal discontant the relation management directed sure two roles or responsibility the management the same paccountability service-used be incomparable arise in the worker and and the out government Some partity the power by questioned use of their approval; the power approval ents tension between neo- burse and disability rights as ship between case int and the size of self- pport packages; Vesting f personal support/planning/ ty for administration, and ement of individual funds in erson, invites conflict; Joint ity for workers to both ers and to organizations can atible; A dissonance can relationship between the the person they support come focus of programs, its, and policy-makers; cipants were sensitive to palance: those who why support decisions and funding packages required nose whose goals were not or rejected by their case Case management add effectiveness; Lessons from this project are that relationships, facilitative support, and control matter; Case management contributes to making effective use of the limited budgets and addressing people's goals when it promoted choice and control, built relationships, and enabled flexible fund use; A facilitative case management approach to flexibility and person-centeredness in planning, control over allocated funding, and capacity building can enhance the effectiveness of Self- directed Support.
+Barriers and Facilitators Policy Considerations Themes and Keywords Robinson et al. (2016) Study presents tension between neo- liberal discourse and disability rights as the relationship between case management and the size of self- directed support packages; Vesting two roles of personal support/planning/ responsibility for administration, and the management of individual funds in the same person, invites conflict; Joint accountability for workers to both service-users and to organizations can be incompatible; A dissonance can arise in the relationship between the worker and the person they support and the outcome focus of programs, governments, and policy-makers; Some participants were sensitive to the power balance: those who questioned why support decisions and use of their funding packages required approval; those whose goals were not supported or rejected by their case manager.
+Case management add effectiveness; Lessons from this project are that relationships, facilitative support, and control matter; Case management contributes to making effective use of the limited budgets and addressing people's goals when it promoted choice and control, built relationships, and enabled flexible fund use; A facilitative case management approach to flexibility and person-centeredness in planning, control over allocated funding, and capacity building can enhance the effectiveness of Self- directed Support.
 Implications include managing power differentials, financial constraints, the capacity/training of case managers.
 Article draws conclusions about the benefits of case management approach, while raising questions about limitations to how much the most creative case management can mitigate the effects of inadequate funding; The implication is that the financial constraints on the young adults and case managers was considerable.
 Managing the financial complexities within the bureaucratic requirements was frustrating; Case managers purchased on behalf of young adults, who expressed a preference to act more independently with their money, some finding this stigmatizing and patronizing.
 It delayed purchases and meant that disabled people had a clear perception that they were not the decision-makers about their funding.
-Self-directed support pilot project in Queensland Australia with young people and their families and the small funding case management opportunities Keywords: case management; disability support; disabled people; individual budgets; personalization
+Self-directed support pilot project in Queensland Australia with young people and their families and the small funding case management opportunities Keywords : case management; disability support; disabled people; individual budgets; personalization

 Barriers and Facilitators Policy Considerations Financial Considerations Themes and Keywords Russo et al. (2021) Frustration about systemic barriers facing the families of children with complex support needs was common; Sources identified advocacy engagement as a drain on parental resources, including emotional, financial, and sociocultural; Challenges for families identified in the current review; Parents whose children have participated in previous individualized funding packages are more likely to have existing relationships with early intervention services than those who have received no funded supports prior to the NDIS.
 The NDIS commenced in 2013 with four trial sites including South Australia, the first to include young child participants' which tested policies, systems, regulations, and processes in anticipation of the full Scheme roll-out; It is plausible that parents in these studies experienced slightly different eligibility and planning processes as trials progressed; The central themes of their experiences carried through the various iterations and can provide valuable guidance for policymakers as the full Scheme is implemented across the country.
 There is some reference to financial support as Dew et al. (2013) identified financial resources are necessary in the short term to enable people with disabilities and their families to overcome geographical barriers to service seeking.
 Review of the literature on NDIS and its impact on children with disabilities and their families.
-Keywords: NDIS, parental experience, service provision, disability, individualized funding scheme
+Keywords : NDIS, parental experience, service provision, disability, individualized funding scheme